vippsas/vipps-qr-api/vipps-qr-api.md

 # Vipps QR API v1

-The Vipps QR API lets merchant generate one-time-payments QRs and merchant-redirect QRs.
-One-time-payment QRs (otp-QR) allows users to pay over the counter, without requiring the Vipps user to provide their telephone number to the merchant.
-Merchant-redirect QRs (mr-QR) will redirect the user to the merchant website.
+The Vipps QR API provides you with tools for generating these types of QR codes:
+   - Merchant redirect - Generate QRs that redirect the user to your website.
+   - One-time payment - Generate QRs that open the user's Vipps app on their phone and provides the payment suggestion for approval.
+This allows you to initiate a Vipps payment without needing to ask for the customer's telephone number.

-Both QR products share the same authentication and overall design, but have slight difference in behaviour and how they are made.
+Both types of QRs share the same authentication and overall design, but have slight difference in behaviour and how they are made.

 API version: 1.1.0.

-Document version 1.2.0.
+Document version 1.2.1.

 # Table of contents